A Closer Look at Model Collapse: From a Generalization-to-Memorization Perspective: Acknowledgement

 LS, MW, HZ, ZZ, and QQ acknowledge funding support from NSF CCF-2212066, NSF CCF-2212326, NSF IIS 2402950, and ONR N000142512339, and the Google Research Scholar Award.
-MT is grateful for partial supports by NSF Grants DMS-1847802, DMS-2513699, DOE Grant DE-NA0004261, and Richard Duke Fellowship.
-We also thank Prof. Peng Wang (University of Michigan and University of Macau), Mr. Xiang Li (University of Michigan), and Mr. Xiao Li (University of Michigan) for fruitful discussions and valuable feedback.
+MT is grateful for partial supports by NSF Grants DMS-1847802, DMS-2513699, DOE Grants NA0004261, SC0026274, and Richard Duke Fellowship.
+We also thank Prof. Peng Wang (University of Michigan and University of Macau), Xiang Li (University of Michigan), and Xiao Li (University of Michigan) for fruitful discussions and valuable feedback.